oddlama/embedded-devices/embedded-devices/README.md

 ### Definining registers

-For an in-depth explanation of how registers are defined, please please refer to the [embedded-registers-derive](https://docs.rs/embedded-registers-derive/latest/embedded_registers_derive/) docs.

-### Register and interface traits

-For an in-depth explanation of how the defined registers are used, please refer to the [embedded-registers](https://docs.rs/embedded-registers/latest/embedded_registers/) docs.
+For an in-depth explanation of how registers are defined and how they can be used, please please refer to the [embedded-interfaces](https://docs.rs/embedded-interfaces/latest/embedded_interfaces/) docs.

 ## Device driver best-practices